 5. LESS FOOD WASTE.

 Did you know the average household throws out more than $600 of produce a year?
 That’s nuts!
 Of course, you’re more likely to throw out a mushy, store-bought tomato than one you nurtured in your garden.
-When something is “yours,” you probably won’t take it for granted.
+When growing your own garden you probably won’t take it for granted.
 Plus, when it’s fresh, it tastes better, so it won’t go bad sitting in the vegetable bin.

 6. LESS ENVIRONMENTAL IMPACT.